mobiletoly/moviex-backend/README.md

 # Access API Gateway

 Next step is to send GraphQL request to API Gateway service.
-If your have launched API gateway via IntelliJ or from command line, then your request URL will be `http://127.0.0.1:8080/query`.
-If you use minikube and have microservices already deployed, then one of the solutions could be to expose kubernetes port locally, e.g.
+If you have launched API gateway via IntelliJ or from command line, then your request URL will be `http://127.0.0.1:8080/query`.
+If you use minikube and have microservices already deployed to kubernetes, then one of the solutions could be to expose moviex-backend-apigateway service to our localhost, e.g.
 ```shell
 $ minikube service --url moviex-backend-apigateway
 ```
-The output will be something like `http://127.0.0.1:52583` (some other random port will be used).
-Let's try to perform some GraphQL request to API Gateway to test API Gateway (as well as API Gateway's interacton with Film service).
+The output will be something like `http://127.0.0.1:52583` (some other random port will be used in your case).
+Let's try to perform GraphQL request to API Gateway to test it (this will also test gRPC interaction of API Gateway with Film service).

 ```shell
 $ curl --location --request POST 'http://127.0.0.1:52583/query' \